AlbertBaichenDu/AlbertBaichenDu.github.io/README.md

 README
 This website uses an unknown template called minimal-light.
-I acknowledge all contribution of the template's author(s).
+All contribution of the template's author(s) is gratefully acknowledged.